Vila Militar: Features and structure

-Vila Militar houses the largest concentration of military personnel in Latin America, with over 60,000 servicemen and women.
+Vila Militar is the neighborhood that houses the largest concentration of military personnel in Latin America, with over 60,000 servicemen and women.
 Of the 38 neighbourhoods in Rio’s West Zone, Vila Militar ranks 12th in terms of property value, attributed to its urban planning, public order, and high level of security.
 It is considered more valuable than its six neighbouring districts.

 The neighbourhood features a safe, heavily patrolled, and well-forested environment, making it an ideal location for outdoor activities like skateboarding, cycling, walking, and running.
 A designated sports area spans 2.5 square kilometres.

 Vila Militar also includes a small shopping centre, popularly referred to as “Toco” Shopping, which provides services such as a gym, banks, a bakery, and a pharmacy.
 It is located along Avenida Duque de Caxias, near the 1st Army Division headquarters.

 The neighbourhood is part of the Realengo Administrative Region and borders the neighbourhoods of Deodoro, Campo dos Afonsos, Jardim Sulacap, Realengo, and Magalhães Bastos.
 It also shares a boundary with Ricardo de Albuquerque in the city’s North Zone.

 Notable landmarks include two municipal schools—Escola Municipal Rosa da Fonseca and Escola Municipal Frei Orlando—as well as a train station with a distinctive castle-shaped building.